-This is a fixed-rate compound interest calculator for the interest and the final balance if you save a fixed amount and/or save periodically, with tax and inflation considered.
-For periodically saving, you can choose to save at the beginning or at the end of each period.
-You can choose the type of compound interest, if needed.
-To understand the difference, please check the Compound Interest Calculator.
-The APR (Annual Percentage Rate) given by bank is normally the interest rate compounded annually.
+This is a fixed-rate compound interest calculator which provides the value for interest and the final balance if you save a fixed amount and/or save periodically.
+You can also consider these values with respect to tax and inflation.
+For periodic savings, you can choose to save at the beginning or at the end of each period.
+You can choose the type of compound interest you receive.
+To understand the difference between types of compound interest, please check the Compound Interest Calculator.
+The APY (Annual Percentage Yield) given by bank is normally the interest rate compounded annually.

 Interest is a fee or compensation paid by the borrower to the lender.
 By way of accumulation, the interest rate can be categorized into simple interest and compound interest.
 Please check the Compound Interest Calculator to see the difference.

 In economics, the interest, or nominal interest rate, includes the current inflation rate and the real interest rate.
 The average inflation rate in the United States in the past 30 years has hovered around 4.3%.
 (Please check the Inflation Calculator for more detailed information.)
 This means you must have an average interest/return rate of 4.3% to not lose the purchasing power of your money.
 The average annual return rate of the S&P 500 (Standard & Poor's) index in the United States is around 7.5%.
 TIPS, or Treasury Inflation-Protected Securities, is a bond issued by the U.S. Treasury that provides protection against inflation.